Psychiatric Mental Health Nurse Practitioner

 Please see National Panel for Psychiatric-Mental Health NP Competencies.

-Do Psychiatric Mental Health Nurse Practitioner graduates have difficulty finding employment in the community?
+Do Psychiatric Mental Health Nurse Practitioner graduates typically have difficulty finding employment in the community?

 How are my clinical preceptors chosen?

-As a graduate student it is recommended that you identify individuals who are either a board certified Psychiatric Mental Health Nurse Practitioner or psychiatrist in the area that you wish to complete your practicum hours and then schedule an appointment to talk with them.
+As a graduate student it is recommended that you identify an individual who is either a board certified Psychiatric Mental Health Nurse Practitioner or psychiatrist in the area that you wish to complete your practicum hours and then schedule an appointment to talk with them.
 Clinical preceptors must have been in practice at least one year to qualify.
-The college instructors/staff may also have names of individuals who have been previously utilized.
+The college instructors/staff may also provide assistance in identifying appropriate preceptors.

 I have never worked in mental health, but I think I am interested in this specialty.
 What are your recommendations?